What are key B2B marketing unit economics?

 How do you use unit economics to defend your marketing budget to the CFO?

 Present unit economics as investment returns showing each marketing dollar generates $3 to $6 in client lifetime value with specific payback timelines.
-Use contribution margin analysis demonstrating positive cash flow after payback and scenario planning connecting budget cuts to reduced acquisition and revenue growth.
+Use contribution margin analysis to demonstrate positive cash flow after payback.
+Add scenario planning that connects budget cuts to reduced acquisition and slower revenue growth.

 What unit economics metrics should you report to the board?